 - Don’t over-mix ingredients.
 Once you’ve combined wet and dry ingredients, it’s very important to avoid over-mixing the batter.
 This can make your muffins gummy and dense.

 - Bake time.
 Be sure not to under-bake or over-bake the muffins.
-Every oven can vary in temperature, so test the center of the muffins EARLY with a toothpick.
-If it comes out clean or with just a few moist crumbs, the muffins are ready, if not, place them back in the oven for an additional 1-2 minutes.
+Every oven can vary in temperature, so test the center of them EARLY with a toothpick.
+If it comes out clean or with just a few moist crumbs, they are ready, if not, place them back in the oven for an additional 1-2 minutes.

-I adore these simple pumpkin muffins as-is, but there are so many different ways to add new flavors and textures to these muffins!
+I adore these as-is, but there are so many different ways to add new flavors and textures to these gems!
 Here are a few of my favorite ideas:

 - Glaze.
 Add a glaze for real decadence!
-Make a glaze by mixing 1/4 cup confectioners’ sugar with 1 to 2 teaspoons milk.
+Make a glaze by mixing 1/4 cup powdered sugar with 1 to 2 teaspoons milk.
 Mix until smooth and drizzle over the cooled muffins.

 - Dried fruit.
 Stir 1/2 to 1 cup dried cranberries, dried tart cherries, raisins, or chopped dates into the batter.
 You could even add about 1/2 cup chopped nuts and 1/2 cup dried cranberries!